fenago/Grokking-Deep-Learning/Lab_3.md

 <h4><span style="color:red;">Gradient descent learning with multiple inputs </span></h4>

+##### Run Notebook
+Click notebook `Chapter5 - Generalizing Gradient Descent - Learning Multiple Weights at a Time- Practice.ipynb` in jupterLab UI and run jupyter notebook.
+There are some placeholder(s) to write code in the notebook.
+You can get help from solution notebook `Chapter5 - Generalizing Gradient Descent - Learning Multiple Weights at a Time.ipynb` as well as lab guide.

-Gradient descent also works with multiple inputs.
+**Gradient descent also works with multiple inputs.**

 In the preceding chapter, you learned how to use gradient descent to update a weight.
 In this lab, we’ll more or less reveal how the same techniques can be used to update a